Hal Johnson and Joanne McLeod: Appearances

 The couple competed in season 1 of The Amazing Race Canada.
-The possibility of being eliminated early in the season meant that their participation was considered risky.
-As such, the duo's months-long preparation included driving stick shift cars at the show's sponsor.
+The duo spent months preparing for the competition, including studying prime ministers and Air Canada routes, as well as practising driving stick shift Chevrolet (one of the show's sponsor) cars at the dealership.
 They finished in sixth place.
 They felt they were portrayed in the series as "very vanilla," until the final episode, in which McLeod accidentally swore.

 In the months following The Amazing Race, they were the grand marshals of the 2013 Kitchener-Waterloo Oktoberfest Parade, and guest "anchors" on news comedy program This Hour Has 22 Minutes.
 Johnson and McLeod appeared in the music video for Sam Weber's "Anybodys'", chasing an anthropomorphized version of Johnson's mustache.
 They self-parodied in a promotion for Netflix zombie series Santa Clarita Diet; BuzzFeed deemed them "the cutest cannibals."
 They created a COVID-19 physical distancing segment for Vancouver International Airport.

 Maclean's magazine has mused that "Trying to explain the cultural significance that “Hal and Joanne” have taken on since then is like trying to explain the cultural significance of Tim Hortons."